Nordgaren/Elden-Ring-Debug-Tool/README.md

 **[wulf2k](https://github.com/Wulf2k)** Original author of the target script and various other contributions

 # Change Log
+### Beta 0.8.5.1
+* Added update for ERR items.

+* Fixed bug with strings not being pulled from resources if there is no string in memory for Param rows.

 ### Beta 0.8.5
 * Updated paramdefs for AtkParam, SpEffect, GameSystemCommonParam, and SwordArtsParam + added FinalDamageRateParam